-This compliance report has been prepared to satisfy the requirements of Condition 27 and Condition 28 of EPBC Approval 2021/9133 as it has been prepared in line with the Annual Compliance Report Guidelines, Reporting under the Environment Protection and Biodiversity Act 1999 (DCCEEW, 2023).
+This compliance report has been prepared to satisfy the requirements of Condition 27 of EPBC Approval 2021/9133 and has been prepared in line with the 'Annual Compliance Report Guidelines, Commonwealth of Australia 2014.'

-The date of project EPBC Act Approval was 23 February 2023, therefore this report provides an assessment of compliance against each of the conditions between the period of 23 February 2023 to 23 February 2024.
+The date of EPBC Act Approval was 23 February 2023, this report provides an assessment of compliance against each of the conditions between the period of 23 February 2024 to 23 February 2025.